KMJ901122/Contest/README.md

 But you have to fill the folder corresponding the data with actual data image.
 This library achieved rank 1 in detecting Pneumothorax, rank 3 (average) in detecting Cardiomegaly and rank 5 in detecting Breast Cancer in the contest hosted by Ministry of Trade, Industry and Energy in South Korea.
 We got awarded Excellence Award (rank 3).
-You can find the detailed description with [the presentation file](<https://arxiv.org/abs/1810.00821>).
+You can find the detailed description with [the presentation file](./images/presentation.pdf).
+We are developing multi-classification model and soon upload.
 ![excution image](./images/contest_image.jpg)